 - You can find a free course on YouTube here:

-- One of the best free LSAT prep courses is offered by LSAT Center; it includes over 300 pages of valuable study materials and sample LSAT questions.
+- One of these LSAT prep courses is offered by LSAT Center; it includes over 300 pages of valuable study materials and sample LSAT questions.

 Other Free LSAT Resources